caspervanbavel/s2cnn/install.md

 ## Testing

 Now everything should work.
-Run the tests to check:
+Cd to `s2cnn` and run the tests to check:
 ```bash
 python -m tests.so3_fft
 ```

+If this  runs without raising an exception you are all good.

 Finally, to install s2cnn locally, run:
 ```bash